 Red Rose Speedway Bonus Audio

-“Red Rose Speedway” was originally planned to be a double album.
-The nine songs nixed from “Red Rose” are included on the Bonus Audio disc here.
+Red Rose Speedway was originally planned to be a double album.
+The nine songs nixed from this album are included on the bonus audio disc here.
 Along with nine more tracks, and a running time of 69 minutes, this is the best bonus disc in the McCartney Archive series.
-On its own, separate from “Red Rose Speedway”, it makes for a very fun listen.
+On its own, separate from Red Rose Speedway, it makes for a very fun listen.

-The B-side of the “Mary” single, the bouncy, “Little Woman Love” follows.
-Next is another track banned by the BBC, “Hi, Hi, Hi”, this time for its suggestive lyrics.
-The reggae track, and flip side of “Hi,Hi, Hi”, “C Moon” has the Wings members switching instruments.
+The B-side of the “Mary” single, the bouncy “Little Woman Love” follows.
+Next is another track banned by the BBC, “Hi, Hi, Hi,” this time for its suggestive lyrics.
+The reggae track—and flip side of “Hi,Hi, Hi"—“C Moon” has the Wings members switching instruments.
 Guitarist McCullough takes over on drums, guitarist Laine is on bass, and Seiwell plays the xylophone.
 The McCartney kids return for the song, too.

 Two live songs from Wings’ first European tour, “Best Friend” and “The Mess (Live at the Hague)” are included, and show the band in fine form.
-“The Mess” played back to back with “Junior’s Farm” would make for a solid Wings set list pairing if McCartney added them to his current “Freshen Up” tour.
+“The Mess” played back to back with “Junior’s Farm” would make for a solid Wings setlist pairing if McCartney added them to his current “Freshen Up” tour.

-Laine’s “I Would Only Smile” is a nice, breezy, catchy song with a 1970’s soft rock flavor.
-“Seaside Woman” written and sung by Linda McCartney, is another catchy reggae song.
+Laine’s “I Would Only Smile” is a nice, breezy, catchy song with a 1970s soft rock flavor.
+“Seaside Woman,” written and sung by Linda McCartney, is another catchy reggae song.
 It would be released in 1977 with the band billed as Suzy and the Red Stripes (as in the Jamaican beer).

-Both “Wild Life” and “Red Rose Speedway features a CD of the proposed double album, another disc of bonus audio, and a DVD with music videos, the 1973 James Paul McCartney TV special, and more.
-An intriguing addition is a DVD and Blu-ray of “The Bruce McMouse Show”, a previously unreleased film mixing live Wings concert footage with animated segments.
+Red Rose Speedway features a CD of the proposed double album, another disc of bonus audio, and a DVD with music videos, the 1973 James Paul McCartney TV special, and more.
+An intriguing addition is a DVD and Blu-ray of The Bruce McMouse Show (see "Wild Life" below), a previously unreleased film mixing live Wings concert footage with animated segments.

-An 11 CD limited and numbered set, “Paul McCartney and Wings 1971-1973” combines the “Wild Life” and “Red Rose Speedway” editions with an exclusive live album, “Wings Over Europe”.
-Housed in a seven color screen printed box inspired by the 1972 Wings Over Europe tour bus, a replica of the tour program and a photo book are added.
+An 11-CD limited and numbered set, Paul McCartney and Wings 1971-1973, combines the Wild Life and Red Rose Speedway editions with an exclusive live album, Wings Over Europe.
+Housed in a seven-color screen-printed box inspired by the 1972 Wings Over Europe tour bus, a replica of the tour program and a photo book are added.

-“Wild Life” and “Red Rose Speedway” provide a nice look back at the early portion of Paul McCartney’s solo career.
+Wild Life and Red Rose Speedway provide a nice look back at the early portion of Paul McCartney’s solo career.
 Recommended.